tjira/acorn/docs/pages/hartreefockmethod.md

 F_{\mu\nu}=H_{\mu\nu}^{core}+D_{\kappa\lambda}(J_{\mu\nu\kappa\lambda}-\frac{1}{2}J_{\mu\lambda\kappa\nu})
 \end{equation}

-However, the challenge lies in the iterative nature of the solution, as the Fock matrix depends on the unknown density matrix $D$.
+depends on the unknown density matrix $\mathbf{D}$.
 This iterative process is carried out through a self-consistent field (SCF) method.
 In each iteration, a guess for the density matrix is made, and the Roothaan equations are solved.
 The updated density matrix

 \begin{equation}
 D_{\mu\nu}=2C_{\mu i}C_{\nu i}